How to use the more… the more… in Italian?

 Più ti preoccupi, meno dormirai.

 The more you worry, the less you will sleep.

 How to use più and meno with bene and male?

 As you say “better” and “worse” in English, rather than “more good” and “more bad”, in Italian we say meglio and peggio.

-These must be used with these constructions as well, so that, when you’re modifying the adverbs bene and male you will have to use meglio and peggio instead.
+They must be used with these constructions as well so that when you’re modifying the adverbs bene and male you will have to use meglio and peggio instead.

 Più siamo, meglio è.

 The more the better (merrier).